lm-sys/lm-sys.github.io/blog/2023-11-09-llm-decontaminator.md

 ## **Stronger Detection Method: LLM Decontaminator**

 To catch Llama-Frank, we really need a detector-Carl.
-To address the risk of possible contamination, we propose a new contamination detection method "LLM decontaminator".
 We propose a new contamination detection method "LLM decontaminator" to address the risk of possible contamination.
 Our method can accurately remove a dataset's rephrased samples relative to a benchmark.